 When people can process a stimulus quickly and easily, they experience a positive emotion (Reber, Schwarz, & Winkielman, 2004).
 "When they experience that positive emotion, they mistakenly attribute those positive feelings with their opinion of the stimulus."
 (In this case it will be your brand and your exhibit design)

 Today’s trade show floor is filled with a higher level of decision makers looking for solutions to their pain.
 Often working from a tightly formed agenda, if you are not on that list to visit, your exhibit has to grab his/her attention.
 Your graphic image and message play an important role in your success.
-These best practices are a great place to start.

 Remember, you have 3-5 seconds to attract a prospective client’s attention – especially on a busy trade show floor.
 Who you are must be obvious and clear.
 And if you are part of a large organization, your division or region needs to be spelled out as well.